 - Sliced scallion, chopped cilantro leaves, grated Monterey Jack or cheddar cheese, and sour cream, for garnish

-- 1. Put the oil in a large pot over medium-high heat.
-When hot, add the onion, bell peppers, and garlic.
-Cook, stirring occasionally, until the onion is soft, about 5 minutes.
+- 1. Warm the oil in a large pot over medium-high heat.
+Add the onion, bell peppers, and garlic and cook, stirring occasionally, until the onion softens, about 5 minutes.

 Vegetarian Chili Variations

 - Add 2 to 3 cups cooked or canned, drained kidney, pinto, black, or other beans.